BlackCraze/GameResourceBot/README.md

 	2. Large button in the centre: Download for Windows (64bit)
 Setup app will download.
 	3. Locate the file you just downloaded (GitHubDesktopSetup.exe).
 Double-click it to start the setup.
-After setup, the GitHub Desktop app will launch automatically.
+After setup, the GitHub Desktop app will start automatically.

 ###### STEP 2: LOG IN TO GITHUB
 There are two different ways to log in.
 You need only one (if it is successful).